Survey non-response biases

 What do survey weights do, and how are they calculated?

 What survey weights do is balance the influence of survey answers from members of different subgroups in analyses of the data so that they reflect the population distribution of subgroups.
 These weights have several components.
 The first of these is the design weight, which aims to correct biases arising during sampling.
-If all population members have the same chance of being sampled, all sample members have a design weight of 1.
+If all population members have the same chance of being sampled, all sample members have a design weight which for sake of simplicity we take to be equal to 1.
 However, this may not be the case.
 Sometimes for instance, certain groups are sampled more often than others, to ensure data from enough members is collected to enable analyses.
-If, to give a very simple example (surveys often make more complicated adjustments using more characteristics, though the principle remains the same), people in one region are twice as likely to be sampled as people in other regions, the weights for them would be 1 / 2 = 0.5, whereas the weights for people in the other regions would be 1 / 0.5 = 2.
-Note that throughout this explainer the numbers used are also chosen specifically to simplify our explanations.
+If, to give a very simple example (surveys often make more complicated adjustments using more characteristics, though the principle remains the same), suppose that the country is divided into regions where all but one region has the same population size but the population in the remaining region – Region A – is half the size of the others.
+Suppose we also want to ensure that the sample size in each region is the same.
+Then people in Region A need to be twice as likely to be sampled as people in other regions.
+But to ensure any analysis of the resulting sample data is representative of the population, the weights for those in Region A have to be 1 / 2 = 0.5.
+This means that the weights for everyone else are 1/0.5 = 2 times larger than the weights for those in the Region A.

 and for females, it is:

-To produce the final weights, these weights are then rescaled to have a mean of 1 i.e. each is divided by the overall weight mean.
+To produce the final survey weights, the post-stratification weights are then rescaled to have a mean of 1 i.e. each is divided by the overall weight mean.
 In this case, the overall weight mean is:

-Hence, for each male, the final poststratification weight is:
+Hence, for each male, the final survey weight is:

 4000 / 2666.667 = 1.5,